 Environmental policy research When we talk about the environment we mean the interrelationship of ecological, social and economic aspects – essentially sustainable development.
 This is appropriate for a country with an economy reliant mainly on natural resource-based primary production where ecological and socio-economic issues are two sides of the same coin.
 However, this conceptual approach is rarely understood by people from western industrialised countries who think of environment as being just the green environment.
-To get around this problem, the NCE has established a socio-economic / livelihoods component that works seamlessly with the environmental component.
-The current focus of the new component is on the urban environment where about 50% of Namibians now live in towns and the city of Windhoek, with a projected rise to 70% by 2030.
+To get around this problem, the NCE has established a socio-economic / livelihoods component that works seamlessly with the environmental component and focusses mainly on the urban environment.
+Over 50% of Namibians now live in towns and the city of Windhoek, with a projected rise to 70% by 2030.
 The priority areas of focus are access to affordable urban land for housing, appropriate sanitation, solid waste management, energy and research on the economics of poverty.

 Fund raising Core funding for the NCE is currently provided by B2Gold.
 This means that all additional funding received is invested directly into environmental projects and programmes – there are no overhead costs.
 The NCE focusses on corporate support and avoids targeting funding sources that may compete with its Members.
 The corporate sector assists with fund raising by approaching their clients, partners and networks.

 The following links will take you to the respective homepages or social media profiles of our members, where such exist.
-To reduce data costs, logos are only displayed on larger screens and when a member has not supplied a logo, the NCE logo is used instead.
+To reduce data costs, logos are only displayed on larger screens.
 The first group comprises full-members, the second group are associate members.